Residents and fellows planning to deliver a presentation during pharmacotherapy rounds should be aware of the below information, forms, and deadlines.

 - Topics for pharmacotherapy rounds must be submitted 55 business days prior to presentation.

-- CV, learning objectives, and presentation outline must be submitted using the pharmacotherapy rounds application 45 business days prior to presentation.
+- CV, COI, learning objectives, educational needs assessment, and activity information (including title, date, evaluator, and mentor) must be submitted using the pharmacotherapy rounds application 45 business days prior to presentation.

 |The Johns Hopkins Hospital Department of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.|